AAMasters/ALGOToken/labs/algo-token-playground/README.md

 Creates a new instance of the `AlgoPool` contract.
 * `poolType`: the type of pool (uint8: 0 = MinerPool, 1 = ReferralPool)
-* `tokenAddress`: the address of the AlgoToken contract
+* `tokenAddress`: the address of the IntelliToken contract

 >Example: `deploy-algopool 0 token -n dev_pool`